Options class (ScrollBar)

 Example

-null {null}, specifies that the exontrol.Def.ScrollBar.enableParts field defines the enableParts property.
-By default, the exontrol.Def.ScrollBar.enableParts is "l,t,r,b", which indicates that only "left-button", "thumb", "right-button" and "background" parts are enabled
+null {null}, uses the default enableParts value.
+By default, the enableParts is "l,t,r,b", which indicates that only "left-button", "thumb", "right-button" and "background" parts are enabled

 "l,t,r" {string}, indicates that only "left-button", "thumb" and "right-button" parts are enabled.
 In other words, the "background" part is disabled which indicates the no page up or page down is available once the user clicks the upper or lower-background of the scroll

-The horizonalOverlayShapes field defines the overlay shapes each part applies, when the scroll-bar's mode is exHorizontal.
+The horizontalOverlayShapes field defines the overlay shapes each part applies, when the scroll-bar's mode is exHorizontal.
 An overlay shape is displayed over the background and foreground shapes, such as "arrows" of the buttons.
-The format of horizonalOverlayShapes property is:
+The format of horizontalOverlayShapes property is:

 "shape(part),shape(part),..."